Skip to Content

 1. Rinse pomfret under water, and pat dry with paper towels.
 With a sharp knife, cut diagonal crisscross cuts on both sides of the fish.

-2. Over the pomfret, add 1 tbsp cornstarch to a fine mesh strainer and tap the side with one hand.
+2. Over the pomfret, add 1 tablespoon cornstarch to a fine mesh strainer and tap the side with one hand.
 Add salt as desired.

 4. Over the pomfret, add the remaining cornstarch to a fine mesh strainer and tap the side with one hand.
 Add salt as desired